 - March 31st, 2014

-Monique will draft the Sworn Financial Statement once we receive the necessary information from you, and aid you in assembling the other hard copies called for by Rule 16.2.
-Monique bills me at $35.00 per hour for her time, and I bill you $35.00 per hour for her time.
+Monique will draft the Sworn Financial Statement once we receive the necessary information from you, and she will aid you in assembling the other hard copies called for by Rule 16.2.
+Monique bills me at $38.00 per hour for her time, and I bill you $38.00 per hour for her time.
 I do not mark Monique’s time up.
 This will save you hundreds, if not several thousands of dollars, in getting the Rule 16.2 Disclosures in final form; so that they can be e-filed and served on the other side.
 My time is billed at $175.00 per hour, which is under market, considering the experience that I have.

-To say this another way, I am very conscious of the expense in hiring a lawyer to get a divorce.
+To say this another way, I am very conscious of the expense that is involved in hiring a lawyer to get a divorce.
 In light of that, I try to be economical in the work I do on your case, while doing the work that is necessary to obtain the best possible result for you.

 Of course, every case is different, and ultimately the amount of fees you incur depends on things like the complexity of the issues, the approach of the other side in being open to trying to settle the case, and so on.